 Verification may take several weeks to complete, so we ask that you supply the requested materials as soon as possible.
 All required verification documents must be submitted to the Financial Aid Office before an aid award can be finalized.
 The deadline to submit required documentation is the financial aid deadline posted under Filing Dates for the final term in which you are eligible to apply for assistance (enrolled 6 or more credits).

 You must submit your FAFSA by March 1 and indicate in Step One that you are a Maryland resident.
 In Step Five, you must list a Maryland school as your first choice.

-To Apply For Private Loans
+To Apply For Private Education Loans

 - Complete an online loan application through a private loan provider.

-- Submit the 2013-2014 Public Health Private Loan Supplemental Application for the 2013-2014 academic year (July 1, 2013 to May 16, 2014) after your private loan application has been fully approved with the lender of your choice.
+- Submit the Private Education Loan Application for your planned enrollment period (July 1, 2016 to May 13, 2017) after the private loan application has been fully approved with the lender of your choice.